jdhitsolutions/myTickle/Docs/Get-TickleEvent.md

 ### -Offline

 Access an offline, CSV version.
 It is assumed you have previously run a command like Get-TickleEvent | Export-CSV tickleexport.csv

+Offline mode will not include any past events.

 ```yaml
 Type: String